cyberbotics/webots-doc/guide/object-road.md

 ### RoadPillars Field Summary

+- `name`: Defines the name of the road pillar

-- `height`: Total height of the structure
+- `height`: Defines the height of the pillar.

-- `width`: Lateral with of the structure
+- `width`: Defines the width of the pillar.

-- `depth`: Depth of the structure
+- `depth`: Defines the depth of the pillar.

-- `pylonsRadius`: Radius of the two pylons
+- `pylonsRadius`: Defines the radius of the two pylons.

-- `pylonsDistance`: Distance between the two pylons (should be smaller than the width)
+- `pylonsDistance`: Defines the distance between the two pylons (should be smaller than the width).

-- `pylonsInclination`: Optional angle of inclination of the pylons
+- `pylonsInclination`: Defines the inclination angle of the pylons.

-- `upperTilt`: Tilt of the upper support
+- `upperTilt`: Defines the tilt of the upper support.

+- `texture`: Defines the texture used for the pillar.

-- `boundingObject`: Enable/disable the box boundingObject
+- `boundingObject`: Defines whether the pillar should have a bounding object.

 ## Roundabout